 - Optimized for a keyword with a high search volume

-- Optimized to provide the best user experience, so users can easily the find the most important information and answers to their search queries
+- Optimized to provide the best user experience, so users can easily find the most important information and answers to their search queries

 - Responsive across all types of devices, including smartphones and tablets

-- 2,000 words long or more, well-researched and providing sufficient detail
+- well-researched, and providing sufficient detail

 - Valuable and engaging to readers